ErvinRacz/os-as-ide/README.md

 - Bind LSP keycombinations like refactoring
 - use :GcLog -S text for looking for something in log
 - Make the fzf work on Ctrl+f that is normally assigned to Ctrl+t by default
+- use grammarely
+- make 'C' work in java files
+-